 // Opening on macOS

-Why this happens: macOS flags anything downloaded from the web until it is notarised by Apple.
-Our Developer certificate is on the way; until it clears, this one-time step lets you open the plugin safely.
+Why this happens: macOS attaches a "quarantine" flag to anything downloaded from the web.
+Our build is notarised by Apple, so the flag is normally lifted on first launch.
+If it isn’t, the steps below remove it manually.
 The download itself is verified by the SHA-256 checksum on the downloads page.

 Fastest way, one Terminal command